remidinishanth/distributed_systems/fin/python_packages.md

 KEY TAKEAWAYS
 * A bull call spread is an options strategy used when a trader is betting that a stock will have a limited increase in its price.
 * The strategy uses two call options to create a range consisting of a lower strike price and an upper strike price.
-* The bullish call spread can limit the losses of owning stock, but it also caps the gains.
+* The bullish call spread can limit the losses of owning stock but also caps the gains.

 Ref: https://zerodha.com/varsity/chapter/bull-call-spread/